 Ninth, the Court is undoubtedly aware of the highly charged context surrounding this prosecution.
 In November 2018, media reports suggested that Epstein received a plea deal that amounted to a "slap on the wrist."
-Putting aside the robust negotiations leading to the non-prosecution agreement (NPA) and the prison sentence that Epstein completed, there can be no dispute that certain witnesses through their attorney representatives,11 the media - e.g., The Miami Herald - and the public were all clamoring for his re-prosecution, Epstein traveled extensively over these eight months and invariably returned to the United States.
+Putting aside the robust negotiations leading to the non-prosecution agreement and the prison sentence Epstein completed, there's no denying that although certain witnesses through their attorney representatives,11 the media - e.g., The Miami Herald - and the public were all clamoring for his re-prosecution, Epstein traveled extensively over these eight months and invariably returned to the United States.
 That inescapable reality emphatically proves he won't flee and entitles him to release - on any and all conditions the Court deems appropriate.